nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

+   1. Open a terminal and navigate to the folder containing the jar file.

+    1. Run the command `java -jar NovaCare.jar`<br>
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+       Expected: The app launches with a set of sample patients.
+The window size may not be optimal.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by running the command `java -jar NovaCare.jar`.<br>
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_